eox-cs1/FiC_doc/docs/external_resource/edc_access.md

-# EOxHub / EuroDataCube (EDC)
+# EOxHub / Euro Data Cube (EDC)

 ## EOxHub - What does it do in FAIRiCUBE

-EOxHub offers the necessary capabilities to bridge between raw EO data archives populated through satellite resources and the exploitation of these EO data sources for analysis and decision making.
+EOxHub provides the [FAIRiCUBE Lab](../guide/jupyterlab.md) and offers the necessary capabilities to bridge between raw EO data archives populated through satellite resources and the exploitation of these EO data sources for analysis and decision making.

 The EOxHub platform powers ready-made cloud workspaces to run Earth Observation workloads in the cloud, tailored to the individual needs of different projects.